yasir-javed/vga_bram/README.md

-# VGA Controller that displays an image from FPGA Bram
+# VGA Controller that displays an image from FPGA Block RAM
 This is a 640x480 VGA controller that displays an image of 256x256 of pixels in 256-color (8bits).
 The design is tested on Digilent's Nexys 3 FPGA board.